-The Cruise School brings together doctoral candidates, researchers, academics, and industry professionals to explore AI as a driver of technological innovation and societal change.
+The Cruise School is an intensive interdisciplinary program held on board a modern cruise vessel in the Mediterranean.
+It brings together doctoral candidates, researchers, academics, and industry professionals to explore how AI can drive technological innovation and societal change.

 The curriculum combines advanced lectures, interactive seminars, applied laboratories, and collaborative studio-style teamwork.